Florida DUI Case

-DUI cases are some of the most complex criminal cases and can change a person’s life.
-If convicted, a DUI sentence becomes very expensive because of the classes and fine you have to pay.
-Florida has very serious penalties for even first time offenders.
+A DUI case is one of the most complex types of criminal cases and it can change a person’s life.
+If convicted, a DUI sentence carries not just the penalties ordered by the court, such as classes, probation, and community service, but also collateral penalties that come with the conviction, such as a much higher insurance.
+Florida has very serious penalties for even first time DUI offenders.

 When someone is arrested for DUI, it is usually a surprise to that person.
 Our clients are ordinary, hard working people, that never thought something like that could happen to them.
 Our job is not to judge, but to see how we can help and evaluate every case carefully.
-Every single DUI case is different, and we ask clients to complete a very detailed questionnaire, so we can know about the case, as much as they do.
+Every single DUI case is different, and we ask clients to complete a detailed questionnaire (please see link above), so we can know about the case, as much as they do.

-What did you say to the cop before and after arrest?
+- What did you say to the police before and after arrest?

 Another avenue of attack is always the actual breath/blood test procedure, so all details are important.

-The actual place where you were pulled over and took the FSEs may be helpful to your case, so a lot of times, we will drive out and visit the scene to help us evaluate the case and than be able to describe it to a jury.
+The actual place where you were pulled over and performed the Field Sobriety Exercises may be helpful to your case, so we will drive out and visit the scene to help us evaluate the case and than be able to describe it to a jury.

 DUI charge is one of the most common arrests that happen in Florida.
-Most of my clients that are charged with DUI have never been in trouble before and cannot believe this happen to them.
-If you have been arrested for DUI, don’t despair, call our office and speak with our DUI lawyer, who can help you understand the system and minimize the damage the arrest is having on your life.
-A Florida DUI is a serious offense and should not be ignored.
-It is essential that you get a good DUI lawyer to represent you, to make sure your case is properly evaluated.
-Don’t just plea to a DUI, let us help you find the best possible option.
+Most of our clients that are charged with DUI have never been in trouble before and cannot believe this happen to them.
+If you have been arrested for DUI, call our office and speak with our DUI lawyer, who can help you understand the system and the consequences you may be facing.

 FREQUENTLY ASKED QUESTIONS: